HibaKob/MicroBundleCompute/README.md

 ## References to Related Work <a name="references"></a>
+[1] Legant, W. R., Pathak, A., Yang, M. T., Deshpande, V. S., McMeeking, R. M., & Chen, C. S. (2009).
+Microfabricated tissue gauges to measure and manipulate forces from 3D microtissues.
+Proceedings of the National Academy of Sciences, 106(25), 10097-10102.

 Related work can be found here:
 * Das, S. L., Sutherland, B. P., Lejeune, E., Eyckmans, J., & Chen, C. S. (2022).
 Mechanical response of cardiac microtissues to acute localized injury.
 American Journal of Physiology-Heart and Circulatory Physiology, 323(4), H738-H748.